 The cause of pterygium eye disease is not known, but can occur more often in people who spend time outdoors with frequent or excess exposure to sunlight or wind.
 People who spend considerable time in the sun such as farmers, fishermen and people living near the equator are more likely to have pterygium.

 The pterygium is a painless area of elevated tissue with blood vessels on the inner or outer border of the cornea.
 The condition can cause extreme eye discomfort including, burning, irritation, redness, tearing, foreign body sensation and astigmatism (visual defect).
 If the growth becomes large enough, it may begin to inhibit vision.

-The patient requires preoperative counselling to inform that although the surgery is successful, the symptoms may not be completely relieved and recurrence is common and they tend to spread quickly after recurring.
+The patient requires preoperative counselling to inform that although the surgery is successful, the symptoms may not be completely relieved, that recurrence is common and that it tends to spread quickly after recurring.